-Ohlsdorf Cemetery is located in the quarter of Ohlsdorf of the city of Hamburg.
-It is Europe's largest cemetery followed by the Vienna Central Cemetery with most people buried being civilians apart from the large number of victims of war.
+Ohlsdorf Cemetery is located in the quarter of Ohlsdorf in Hamburg.
+It is Europe's largest cemetery followed by the Vienna Central Cemetery with most people buried here being civilians, apart from the large number of victims of war.
 Famous people buried here include the German entertainer Heinz Erhardt, musician Roger Cicero and politician Helmut Schmidt.

 The Ohlsdorf Cemetery was established in 1877 and now spans about 961 acres with 12 chapels and streets with a total length of 17 km.
 Besides its existence as burial ground, the cemetery is used as a recreational area and tourist attraction.
 Ponds and birds, sculptures, a museum, impressive mausoleums, bushes, and different woods and trees await its visitors being about two million people annually coming from all over the world.